Phetchabun Tourist Information

 Transportation and Accommodation

 When journeying from Bangkok to Phetchabun by private car, travelers have two main routes to consider.
 The first route entails taking Highway No. 1 to Saraburi Province, continuing until the Phu Khae intersection at kilometer 125, where you’ll turn right onto Highway 21.
 This route passes through Chai Badan District, Si Thep District, and Wichian Buri District, culminating in Phetchabun Province after approximately 221 kilometers.
 Overall, this route spans about 346 kilometers and typically takes around 5 hours to complete.
 Alternatively, travelers can opt for Route 2 by starting on Highway No. 1 (Phahon Yothin Road) to Wang Noi District, then transitioning onto Highway No. 32 through Phra Nakhon Si Ayutthaya, Ang Thong, Sing Buri, and Chainat until reaching Nakhon Sawan.
 From there, take route number 117 directly into Phitsanulok Province, followed by Highway 12 (Phitsanulok-Lom Sak) through Khao Kho-Lom Sak into Phetchabun Province.
 This longer route spans approximately 547 kilometers.
 For those preferring train or plane travel, note that Phetchabun Province lacks direct transportation options from Bangkok.
 Therefore, travelers often rely on bus services from Bangkok to Phetchabun.
 However, if train or plane travel is preferred, you can journey to Phitsanulok before connecting to a bus bound for Phetchabun.
 Explore bus schedules and reserve tickets conveniently online via platforms like 12Go.asia and Bus Online Tickets.
 When it comes to accommodations, rest assured that various options are available to suit different preferences and budgets.
-Search for accommodations that meet your needs on renowned room booking websites such as TripAdvisor, Agoda, Booking.com, Expedia, and Traveloka.
+Search for accommodations that meet your needs on renowned room booking websites such as TripAdvisor, Agoda, Booking.com, Expedia, Kayak, and Traveloka.
 With all arrangements in place, you’re ready to embark on your journey.

-Attractions
+Tourist Attractions

 Khao Kho Windmill Field: